 Skill of the week: Wildlife Identification

 ‘What’s that sound?
 Who’s tracks are these?’
+Bird calls, track identification and more!
 The investigation is on as we learn about all the wildlife that shares our world.
-Fauna and flora of the park await!
+The fauna of the park await!

 Skill of the week: Lashing